Christian Reuter

 — Helena Joshi, Loyalty, Retention & CRM Coordinator, BIG4 Holiday Parks

-Generative AI: Journey Assist is the market’s first generative AI-powered journey builder.
-It allows marketers to describe the experience they want to create in plain language and generates a customizable journey map, ready for refinement.
+Journey Assist is the market’s first generative AI-powered journey builder.
+Marketers describe what they want in plain language, and it generates a journey map they can refine from there.

 Modernizing Iterable’s UX